yssaya/CGOS/README.md

 sqlite> .schema anchors
 sqlite> insert into anchors values('Gnugo-3.7.10-a1', 1800);
 sqlite> .exit

+# Changes
+1. Recent 300 games on cross-table page.
+2. WGo viewer
+3. 7.0 komi and handling draw for rating calculation.
+4. Shorter pgn file for BayesElo (cgosBayes).
+5. Forbid number only account.
+6. Bug fixed to send info all 'catch {puts $soc "info $msg"}'
+7. badusers.txt for not removing dead stones or too many timeout.

 # Don Dailey original explanation
 How to build from source: